tp02ga/poker-night/GITHUB-ACTIONS-SETUP.md

 1. An AWS account with appropriate permissions
 2. A GitHub repository for your project
 3. AWS ECS cluster, service, and task definition already set up
+4. ECS service configured to use the 'latest' tag for the container image

 ## Setting Up AWS Credentials for GitHub Actions